lfe/lfe/doc/src/lfe_guide.7.md

 *CAVEAT* This does not hold for the supported core forms.
 These can be shadowed by imports or redefined but the compiler will *always* use the core meaning and never an alternative.
-Silently!
+The compiler will warn when core forms are redefined but it is not an error.

 # Module definition